-The land on the east side of Sharps Road is recommended to remain in the IP District for the following reasons:
+The land on the east side of Sharp Road, South of Sharps Run Creek, is recommended to remain in the IP District for the following reasons:

 - 1. The Lipinski Landscaping property is already developed in a manner consistent with the IP District; - 2.
 The Ellis Tract is a Super Fund toxic waste site.
-Although remediation is underway, it is not expected to be completed for several years and the site is currently inappropriate for residential use;

-- 3. Sharps Run creek is an appropriate division between the IP District and the LD residential district to the north.
+Although remediation is underway, it is not expected to be completed for several years and the site is currently inappropriate for residential use; - 3.
+Sharps Run creek is an appropriate division between the IP District and the LD residential district to the north.
 The proposed Tuscan Meadows project is the only lot between this creek and the Ellis Tract and, as noted above, the densities anticipated by Tuscan Meadows are not recommended by the Master Plan; - 4.
-There is no other available IP-zoned land in Evesham Township; and - 5.
-The land immediately east of this reduced IP District is zoned for industrial use in Medford Township.
-This further increases the likelihood of incompatible adjacent uses if the east side of Sharps Run is zoned for residential use.
+There is no other available IP-zoned land in Evesham Township.

-The Master Plan recommends that the area north of Sharps Run remain zoned LD, as it is currently zoned.
-The west side of Sharps Road in the "LD" District is largely vacant but contains substantial wetlands.
+The Master Plan recommends that the area on the east side of Sharps Run Creek, between the AH-3 and IP Districts, remain zoned LD, as it is currently zoned.
+The west side of Sharp Road is also in the "LD" District and is largely vacant but contains substantial wetlands.
 The large Block 15, Lot 2 is occupied by PSE&G's Cox's Corner electrical transmission station and an abandoned former industrial property is located on Block 15, Lot 1.05.
-There are also a small number of single-family detached dwellings on the north end of the west side of Sharps Road, near the Mount Laurel Township Line.
+There are also a small number of singlefamily detached dwellings on the north end of the west side of Sharp Road, near the Mount Laurel Township Line.

 Block 24.24, Lot 2, on Lippincott Drive is zoned AH-1A.
 This was part of the Second Round Affordable Housing Plan and designed to accommodate an assisted living facility with an affordable housing component.
-In order to improve the opportunities to develop this site with affordable housing, it is recommended that the AH-1A district regulations be amended to permit congregate care and nursing units in addition to assisted living.
-It is expected that the site will have a 32-unit affordable housing obligation, as further discussed in the Housing Element.
+As noted above, amendments to the AH-1A District regulations are recommended in order to improve the opportunities to develop this site with affordable housing.
+It is expected that the site will produce a 32-unit affordable housing obligation, as further discussed in the Housing Element.

-Two additions to the INS Institutional District are recommended as a result of events that occurred since the adoption of the last Master Plan: The construction of St. Isaac Jogues Church at the southwest corner of Elmwood and Evesboro-Medford Roads makes the site's former LD designation on the Future Land Use Map inappropriate.
-In addition, the Township has recently acquired a farm which is west of the new municipal building and which wraps around the Morrison Farm Market.
-Both of these tracts are recommended to be added to the INS District.
+Several to the INS Institutional District are recommended as a result of events that occurred since the adoption of the last Master Plan: The construction of St. Isaac Jogues Church at the southwest corner of Elmwood and Evesboro-Medford Roads makes the site's former LD designation on the Future Land Use Map inappropriate.
+In addition, the Township has recently acquired a farm which is west of the new municipal building and which wraps around the Morrison Farm Market, and parkland on Tuckerton, east of the municipal building.
+Finally, it has been noted that the Township has purchased 29 acres at the northwest corner of Sharp and Evesboro-Medford Roads.
+All of these tracts are recommended to be added to the INS District.